uport-project/veramo-website/docs/dev_tools/veramo_react.md

 }
 ```

-If you are not using React Query you can just call `agent?.dataStoreORMGetVerifiableCredentials()` and manage the data
+If you are not using React Query you can just call `agent?.resolveDid()` and manage the data
 like any async data source.

 ## API